Massachusetts Drug Cultivation and Distribution Laws

 Class E

-• 9 months in jail
+• Nine months in jail

 • Maximum $2,5000 fine

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research on Massachusetts law(s).

 Massachusetts Drug Cultivation and Distribution Laws: Related Resources